-Then there are the revealing views of well-known personalities sprinkled throughout the movie.
-You see presidents, first ladies, King, little Caroline – close up.
+Then, there are the revealing views of well-known personalities sprinkled throughout the movie.
+You see presidents, first ladies, Martin Luther King Jr., little Caroline Kennedy – close up.

 The Butler is a truly great film.
-Because of a brilliant script, all-star cast, and insightful direction the story unfolds with a simple, elegant flow.
+Because of the brilliant script, all-star cast, and insightful direction, the story unfolds with simplicity and elegance.
 It’s understated, yet incredibly deep, rich and full.

-Personally, The Butler didn’t make me tear up, I actually sobbed.
-In the end, I realized the movie was about our heroes, the famous ones and the ones we never hear about.
+Personally, The Butler didn’t make me tear up.
+I actually sobbed.
+In the end, I realized the movie was about heroes, the famous ones and the ones we never heard about.